mvanni4994/Boston_Students_Eat/README.md

 How we stand out: Intuitive UI that is easily accessible compared to other applications.

 ## Motivation ##
-We are students here to help take the guessing out of your next meal with an easy guide to local restaurants and quick, delicious recipes.
+We are here to help take the guessing out of your next meal with an easy guide to local restaurants and quick, delicious recipes.

 ## Code Style ##